fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 #### Task 13.19.

-Enable users to add blogs in the system to the <i>reading list</i>.
-When added to the reading list, the blog is in the state <i>unread</i>.
+Enable users the ability to add blogs on the system to the <i>reading list</i>.
+When added to the reading, the blog is in a state of <i>unread</i>.
 The blog can later be marked as <i>read</i>.
-Implement a reading list using a chalkboard.
+Implement the reading list using a connection table.
+Make database changes using migrations.

-In this task, adding to the reading list and displaying the list need not be done other than directly using the database.
+In this task, adding to a reading list and displaying the list need not be successful other than directly using the database.

 #### Exercise 13.20.

 Now add functionality to the application to support the reading list.

-Adding a blog to the reading list is done by making an HTTP POST to the path <i>/api/readinglists</i>, the request is accompanied by the blog and user id:
+Adding a blog to the reading list is done by making an HTTP POST to the path <i>/api/readinglists</i>, the request will be accompanied with the blog and user id:

 ```js
 {